Chapter 6:

 Apparitions - The Camera Tale

 Alarm clock.
 Fright.
 Heart pounding on my chest.
 My heart.
 Air, flowing into my lungs.
 Surprise.
+Yet another day had begun.
+Upon opening my eyes, it was there.
 The picture of me and Rio, on my lock screen.
 Hesitation.
 Deep breaths.
 Alarm turned off successfully.
 Silence.

 “Morning…”, I uttered to the nothingness that surrounded me.

 Unknown forces — not above me, nor below me, but entirely parallel to me — compelled me to get out of bed.
-The hard wooden floor, still cool to the touch thanks to the morning air, made a stark contrast against the comfortable, warm mattress I had just left behind.
+The hard wooden floor, still cool to the touch thanks to the night's air, made a stark contrast against the comfortable, warm mattress I had just left behind me.

-I glanced at Yukina's usual seat, but she wasn't there.
-Was this the beginning of a new great war between siblings?
-I waited for the worst, for revenge.
-Revenge never arrived.
+I glanced at Yukina's usual seat, though she wasn't there.
+Was this the beginning of a new great war between us siblings?
+I expected the worst: revenge.
+Revenge never came by.

-Buttons buttoned in the right places, one by one, as she was still rubbing her eyes from sleepiness.
+Buttons buttoned in the right places, one by one.
+It was a miracle she sat still for me to fix that mess.
 I found her hairbrush stuck on her hair, hidden within the many knots.
 Surprised at just how messy it was, I brushed her long, light brown hair, patiently, while she seated herself at the table, and ate the breakfast I had originally prepared for myself.
 Such is the life of a responsible older brother.

 “Morning, Yuki”, I grumbled.